 Camtasia: Best for high end professional training videos

 Screencast-O-Matic: Best for recording educational and solution videos

-Movavi Screen Recorder: Best for recording webinars and tutorials
+Movavi Screen Recorder for Mac and Windows: Best for recording webinars and tutorials